Hiwassee River overlook in Tennessee

 Core generation source and upper tailwater orientation.

-Reliance corridor
+Reliance area

 Popular trout, float, and access planning area.